-Services that are covered for you What you must pay when you get these services Fitness Center Access: Enjoy access to a single fitness facility of your choice among a broad network of participation locations.
-You may change fitness centers once per month by calling Silver&Fit to transfer your membership effective the first of the following month.
-Home Fitness Kit: Up to two (2) Home Fitness Kits, which may contain a DVD, an instructional booklet, and a quick start guide.
-Stay Fit Kit: One (1) Stay Fit Kit, which may include a wearable activity tracker or other fitness equipment.
-Additional benefits include online tools, like a fitness center search, classes, newsletters and more.
-To sign up or to learn more, visit silverandfit.com or call Silver&Fit at 1-877-427-4788 (TTY/TDD 711), Monday to Friday 5 a.m. to 6 p.m.
-Silver&Fit is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
+Services that are covered for you What you must pay when you get these services Health and wellness education program The Silver&amp;Fit® Healthy Aging and Exercise Program is a fitness program designed to help you achieve better health through regular physical activity.
+The following are available at no cost to you: Fitness Center Access: Enjoy access to a single fitness facility of your choice among a broad network of participation locations.
+You may change fitness centers once per month by calling Silver&amp;Fit to transfer your membership effective the first of the following month.
+You also have access to a fitness center buy-up option, which offers an expanded network of options to members, each with a buy-up price.
+Home Fitness Kit: You are eligible to receive one (1) Home Fitness Kit per benefit year from a variety of fitness categories.
+Additional benefits include online tools, like a fitness center search, on-demand videos, newsletters, and more.
+To sign up or to learn more, visit silverandfit.com or call Silver&amp;Fit at 1-877-427-4788 (TTY/TDD 711), Monday to Friday 5 a.m. to 6 p.m.
+Silver&amp;Fit is provided by American Specialty Health Fitness, finc.
+(ASH Fitness), a subsidiary of American Specialty Health Fitness, Participating facilities and fitness chains may vary by location and are subject to change.
+Kits and rewards are subject to change. when you get these services There is no copay, coinsurance or deductible for the Silver&amp;Fit program.
+Fitness center access includes standard fitness center services.
+Any services that typically require an additional fee are not included.
+The amount you pay for these services does not count towards your maximum out-of-pocket.